 Oily Skin: Use moisturizers that are more water-based and have a gel-like consistency.
 These will have the least amount of excess oils and waxes, meaning they will not over-moisturize oily skin.
 Try: Sebamed Clear Face GelDrunk elephant B-Hydra Intensive hydration gel

 Finding a moisturizer for combination skin is more difficult since it’s oily in some places and dry in others.
 One solution is to purchase a moisturizer suitable for all skin types, and then apply more or less to different areas of skin.
-Another solution is to have one moisturizer for dry skin and another for oily, and then apply the different moisturizers to the different areas of the skin.
+Another solution is to have one moisturizer for dry skin and another for oily, and then apply the different types to the different areas of the skin.

-Try these moisturizers for combination skin:
+Try one of these best facial moisturizers for combination skin:

 Moisturizers for normal skin usually come down to personal preference!
-You can experiment with different types of moisturizers to see which one you like best.
+You can experiment with different types to see which one you like best.
 Try: Cetaphil Daily Facial Moisturizer SPF 15CeraVE AM Facial Moisturizing Lotion

 David Lortscher, MD, Board-Certified Dermatologist, Founder Curology.com

 David Lortscher, MD started out at a dermatology practice in New Mexico.
 He saw how a person’s skin could have a huge social and economic impact on their life — and how many people experienced economic, geographic, and psychological barriers to seeing a dermatologist.
 That’s why he created Curology in 2014.
 Since then, David’s helped many more patients online.
 He still serves as a remote dermatology consultant for rural healthcare clinics in Arizona and New Mexico that lack specialty medical care.